Litter picks

-We usually hold two litter picks a year on Saturday afternoons – one in the spring and one in the autumn.
-And if there are enough volunteers, we also cut back vegetation on cycle paths and clean the solar lights.
-We meet at the village hall and then return there for refreshments.
+We usually hold two litter picks a year on Saturday afternoons – one in the spring (April) and one in the autumn (November).
+We meet at Cottenham Village Hall on Lambs Lane Recreation Ground and then return there for refreshments.
+Our next litter pick meets at 2pm Saturday 25 April 2026.

 It would be really good if SusCott didn’t need to have its twice-yearly litter picks – although there is a steady but slow improvement (i.e. a reduction) in littering in the village a litter pick was needed again.
 We know that some residents do some informal litter picking around their neighbourhoods which helps.